Believing in accessibility for all

 Empty Homes (Void) Standard

-• clean and disinfect sinks, toilets, baths and wash basins
+• wipe sinks, toilets, baths and wash basins

 • clear away any rubbish, including that in gardens, outbuildings and communal areas (during periods of inclement weather this may be undertaken after the tenant has taken moved in)